 The DONALD E. AND MARGARET P. FERRY AWARD FOR EXCELLENCE IN ARCHITECTURE was endowed to support students in the Illinois School of Architecture who have demonstrated outstanding potential for future achievement in the field of architecture.
-Donald Ferry (BSAS 1956) is associated with Ferry & Associates Architects in Springfield, IL and is a Fellow in the American Institute of Architects (AIA).
+Donald Ferry (BSAS 1956) is associated with Ferry & Associates, Architects in Springfield and is a Fellow in the AIA.

 REX NEWCOMB AWARD

 The REXFORD NEWCOMB AWARD was established in memory of Dean Rexford Newcomb, eminent architectural historian and first Dean of the College of Fine and Applied Arts (1931-54).
 This award is given to a student in architecture whose work in history and preservation of architecture shows high promise of continuing the scholarly ideals and objectives of Dean Newcomb and to encourage broader review of educational opportunities.

 CYRUS E. PALMER AWARD

 The CYRUS E. PALMER AWARD was established in memory of C. E. Palmer (BSAS 1912), Professor of Architectural Engineering for forty years and Associate Dean of the College of Fine and Applied Arts (1931-1957).

 Established by the firm, PERKINS+WILL, this prize awards a junior or senior student in the School of Architecture.
 The recipients are chosen on the basis of their cumulative work while pursuing a Bachelor of Science in Architectural Studies degree.

 GERALD K. SLAWIN AWARD FOR DESIGN CONSTRUCTION INTEGRATION